IBM-Bluemix-Docs/third-party/software-validate.md

 ## Importing a version to your private catalog
 {: #sw-validate-add}

 Complete the following steps to import a version of your software to your private catalog.
-If you are Your private catalog was created for you as part of [Getting set up to sell software](/docs/third-party?topic=third-party-sw-getting-started).
+Your private catalog was created for you as part of [Getting set up to sell software](/docs/third-party?topic=third-party-sw-getting-started).

 1. Go to the [Partner Center](https://cloud.ibm.com/partner-center/sell){: external} in the {{site.data.keyword.cloud_notm}} console, and click **My products**.
 2. Select the product that you're onboarding.